When nature lives nearer, we all live better

 Climate-resilient places

-From cooling streets and cleaning the air to absorbing excess rainfall through green, spongy surfaces, green infrastructure can help reduce the effects of climate change in our towns and cities.
+By cooling streets, cleaning the air or absorbing excess rainfall through green, spongy surfaces, green infrastructure can help reduce the effects of climate change in our towns and cities.

 White illustration of a butterfly.
 The wings resemble buildings.